applitools/eyes-testcafe/README.md

 ___
 ## Troubleshooting

 * If issues occur, DEBUG_SAVE=1 env variable can be set to save helpful information.
-The information will be saved under a folder named `.debug` in the current working directory.
+The information will be saved under a folder named `.applitools` in the current working directory.
 This could be then used for getting support on your issue.
  * You can also use [DEBUG=eyes*](https://github.com/visionmedia/debug) for debugging.